 October has creeped up on us, and before you know it the ghosts, witches, zombies, and vampires will be out in full force.
-Halloween can be a safe and fun event for everyone if you consider a few of these tips.
+Halloween can be a safe and fun event for everyone if you consider a few of these Trick or Treating Safety Tips.

 In order to remain visible to cars, trick or treaters can wear glow-sticks, or brightly colored costumes.
 Make sure kids are extra vigilant about crossing the road and stick to the sidewalk when traveling from house to house.
 If you live on a busy street see if you can visit a friend or family member’s neighborhood.